openskynetwork/opensky-api/docs/free/rest.rst

     https://opensky-network.org/api

-There are several functions available to retrieve :ref:`state vectors <state-vectors>` for the whole network, a particular sensor, or a particular aircraft.
+There are several functions available to retrieve :ref:`state vectors <state-vectors>`, flights and tracks for the whole network, a particular sensor, or a particular aircraft.
 Note that the functions to retrieve state vectors of sensors other than your own are rate limited (see :ref:`limitations`).

 .. _all-states: